How to use a USB stick for both Slackware15-Live and storing data

 What was the issue with two partitions in the layout of the storage device

-At the beginning I started partitioning the USB in two slices.
+In the beginning I started partitioning the USB into two slices.
 I used the FAT32 filesystem since that is the standard for ESP and USB sticks.
 It is a very basic filesystem implemented both in Linux and Windows and is reliable enough for the kind of data that a USB should keep.
 The first problem is that the maximum size of a single file in a FAT32 filesystem is about 4 GB, but the ISO of Slackware Live has a bigger size.

 I found that both Linux and Windows support an improved version of FAT, called exFAT, and that was my second choice.
 The problem is that the initrd of Slackware Live does not have the exFAT kernel module in it.

-Therefore, if the filesystem is the problem, I can split my USB drive in 3 partitions.
+Therefore, if the filesystem is the problem, I can split my USB drive into 3 partitions.
 The first is the ESP.
 The second will use an EXT filesystem (available only under Linux) and will keep the ISO image.
 The purpose of the third partition is only to keep any other file that I want to put on the USB drive.
 I will use the exFAT filesystem since I want to use it both on Linux and on Windows (and on other operating systems).

-At this point I did another mistake: I used the ext2 filesystem.
+At this point I made another mistake: I used the ext2 filesystem.
 In particular the ext2 is the old standard filesystem.
 Ext3 is basically ext2 plus the journaling feature.
 Ext4 is the new standard filesystem.
 I didn’t want the journal to be active since it lowers the life of your flash drive increasing the number of write operations.
 Then I initially opted for ext2 because it felt to me more similar to FAT than an ext4 with journaling disabled.
 It took me a while to figure out why it wasn’t working because the error wasn’t that clear and if you use the “rescue” boot parameter to stop the booting process and you try to mount the partition with:

 $ mount /dev/sdX2 /mnt